jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

   - sys
   - csv
   - pybluez
+    - If you are having trouble installing pybluez:
-    - pybluez requires Microsoft C++ Build Tools in order to run, which you can install at the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/
+      - pybluez requires Microsoft C++ Build Tools, which you can install at the following link: https://visualstudio.microsoft.com/visual-cpp-build-tools/
-    - During installation, make sure to select **Desktop Development with C++** and **Universal Windows Platform development**
+      - During installation, make sure to select **Desktop Development with C++** and **Universal Windows Platform Development**
+      - Restart your computer and try again to install pybluez

 ## Step 10: Run the python code
 - Ensuring the Arduino code has been uploaded to the walking stick and that the stick is on and connected to battery power, you can finally run the python code!